spring-epfl/zksk/docs/new_primitives.rst

 Which is a direct translation of the Camenischh-Stadler notation defined above.
 This function must take an extra argument ``precommitment``.
 But this argument is not used here.

-A primitive for proving inequality of discrete logarithms
+A Primitive for Proving Inequality of Discrete Logarithms
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The previous primitive was very simple.
 We can also define more complicated